valchkou/cassandra-driver-mapping/README.md

 - OM Layer
   	* Get entity from Cassandra.
   	* Save entity to Cassandra.
-Both Synchronous and Asynchronous.
+(Synchronous and Asynchronous).
   	* Update individual value.
-Both Synchronous and Asynchronous.
+(Synchronous and Asynchronous).
 	* Delete entity from Cassandra.
-Both Synchronous and Asynchronous.
+(Synchronous and Asynchronous).
-	* Batch Save/Update/Delete.
-Both Synchronous and Asynchronous.
+	* Batch Save/Delete.
+(Synchronous and Asynchronous).
-	* Run and map custom Queries and ResultSets.
+	* Run and Map custom Queries and ResultSets.
+	* Entity Versioning and Optimistic Concurrency control.
+	* Direct Collections Modifications

 - Schema Sync
   	* Automatically create table and indexes from Entity.